Common App Transfer Guide – 2022-23

 - Do I need SAT/ACT scores to transfer colleges?

 - How to approach the Common App for Transfer Essay

-- What are my chances of getting accepted as a transfer applicant?
+- Chances of getting accepted as a transfer applicant

 When is the transfer deadline?